-Canadian bankruptcy and insolvency laws underwent revisions in 2009 and 2019 to afford greater protection to contractual users of technology (and other intellectual property).
+Canadian bankruptcy and insolvency laws underwent revisions in 2009 and 2019 to afford greater protection to contractual users of intellectual property (including technology-related intellectual property).
 Amendments made to the bankruptcy, insolvency and restructuring laws in 2019 provided some clarity on the impact of intellectual property sales or dispositions in the context of bankruptcy, receivership or restructuring.
-It was specified that such actions do not impede the licensee's rights to use the intellectual property, as long as the licensee continues to make all payments and fulfil all other obligations outlined in the original agreement.
-Additionally, provisions were introduced to extend similar protections to licensees in cases of bankruptcy or receivership.
-However, due to the exercise of the disclaimer, the user cannot expect to continue to receive support, updates or other benefits from the insolvent intellectual property owner.
+The goal was to ensure that the bankruptcy, insolvency or restructuring of a company that grants rights to use intellectual property does not wholly impede the grantee's rights to use that intellectual property, provided the grantee continues to make all required payments and fulfill all other contractual obligations.
+However, if the bankrupt or insolvent company exercises its right to "disclaim" the original contract, the user cannot expect to continue to receive support, updates or other benefits from the intellectual property owner under that contract.

-It is unclear which intellectual property rights enjoyed by intellectual property users are protected from being disclaimed.
-While one may assume all statutory intellectual property rights would be protected, Canada also protects common law intellectual property rights for trademarks and trade secrets.
-The insolvency legislation provides no guidance as to what the "right to use" (which is afforded protection) means.
-As mentioned, the legislation does not obligate the licensor to continue to provide maintenance or support should the licensor become insolvent.
+It is unclear which intellectual property rights enjoyed by users are protected from being disclaimed.
+While one may assume that all statutory intellectual property rights are protected, Canada also recognizes common law intellectual property rights in trademarks and trade secrets.
+The insolvency legislation provides no guidance as to what constitutes the "right to use" (the particular right that is protected).
+Because the legislation does not obligate a bankrupt grantor of a "right to use" intellectual property to continue providing maintenance or support, the benefit of the provision must be regarded as limited.

 On the other side of the coin, there is little, if any, protection for a licensor should its licensee become insolvent.
-There can be serious consequences for the licensor of valuable, limited use intellectual property, arising from the Canadian courts' broad right to assign licence agreements to third parties in the event of an insolvency.
+Serious consequences may arise for licensors of valuable, limited-use intellectual property due to the broad authority of Canadian courts' right to assign licence agreements to third parties in insolvency proceedings, particularly where the market for such licences is limited.
+In effect, the insolvency of a licensee could cost the licensor a new sale if the licensee's bankruptcy trustee is willing to sell the licence for less than the original licensor is charging.